EduardoAirton/C-Basic-Functions/README.md

 ### Prerequisites

 Put your code int the main area and use the functions given.
-Then you need to install [GCC](https://sourceforge.net/projects/tdm-gcc/) compiler, always download the lasted version, then open the prompt in the folder that you saved the C file and run ```gcc model.c``` and ```./a.out```.
+If you use windows you need to install [GCC](https://sourceforge.net/projects/tdm-gcc/) compiler (MAC already come pre installed), always download the lasted version, then open the prompt in the folder that you saved the C file and run ```gcc model.c``` and ```./a.out```.

 ## Contributing
 Feel free to send any update